Pravargav/Amadeus/SAC/sentences/imp.md

 -> A four way is a place where two roads cross each other, allowing traffic to move in four directions.

 -> A crossroads is a place where two roads cross each other.

+-> Room 402 is the adjacent/next/neighbouring room to mine.